MirolimMajidov/EventMessaging/README.md

         _eventPublisherManager = eventPublisherManager;
     }

-    [HttpDelete("{id:guid}")]
+    [HttpPost]
-    public IActionResult Delete(Guid id)
+    public IActionResult Create([FromBody] User item)
     {
-        if (!Items.TryGetValue(id, out User item))
-            return NotFound();
+        Items.Add(item.Id, item);

-        _eventPublisher.Publish(new UserDeleted { UserId = item.Id, UserName = item.Name });
+        var userCreated = new UserCreated { UserId = item.Id, UserName = item.Name };

-        Items.Remove(id);
+        _eventPublisherManager.Publish(userCreated);

         return Ok(item);
     }
 }
 ```

-## Create a subscriber with the handler and subscribe to the event
+### Create a subscriber to the event

-If you want to subscribe to necessary event, first you need to create your own an event structure to subscribe.
-Your subscriber class must implement the `IEventSubscriber` interface or inherit from the `EventSubscriber` class.
+If you want to subscribe to necessary an event, first you need to create your own an event structure to subscribe.
+Your subscribe record must implement the `ISubscribeEvent` interface or inherit from the `SubscribeEvent` record.
 Example:

 ```
-public class UserDeleted : EventSubscriber
+public record UserCreated : SubscribeEvent
 {
     public Guid UserId { get; set; }